MyMel2001/NodeBench/BENCH.md

 ```

 ### Pass Criteria
-Give a nice sentence and a numerical value of double the wordcount.
+Give a nice sentence with proper grammar, along with a numerical value of double the wordcount.

 ### Fail conditions
 Answer improperly.